Lab3: Neural Network Verification¶

 check_ground_truth([0.9, 0.9])

-function# install the needed verification tools
+# install the needed verification tools

 !pip install auto-LiRPA